Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 The definition of abortion is encompassed in the language of the law noted above.

-Summary: Tennessee prohibits abortion after an unborn child’s heartbeat has been detected unless the abortion is necessary to save the life of the mother or protect her from substantial impairment.
+Tennessee prohibits abortion unless the abortion is necessary to save the life of the mother or protect her from substantial impairment.
 In that case, the abortion provider must perform the procedure most likely to protect the life and health of the unborn child unless it poses a greater risk of death or substantial impairment to the mother.
-The definition of abortion excludes actions to protect the life or health of the unborn child or to remove a dead unborn child.
-The law also shields healthcare providers who inadvertently cause harm to an unborn child while treating his or her mother.
+The definition of abortion excludes actions to protect the life or health of the unborn child, to remove a dead unborn child, or to terminate an ectopic or molar pregnancy.
+The law also shields healthcare providers who inadvertently cause harm to an unborn child while treating the mother.
+Finally, the law was amended in 2025 to list some circumstances that may pose a serious risk of substantial and irreversible impairment of a major bodily function of a pregnant woman.

 The Law and the Exceptions